-F. Challenges and Support
+G. Challenges and Support

 The MSW student/candidate is expected to be an active learner in Field Education and accept the guidance, support, and the evaluation of the Field Instructor.
 When there is a mismatch between the student's needs and the available learning opportunities and supports, challenges and issues may occur.
-Students are encouraged to follow these protocols to resolve any concern for immediate resolution to avoid delays in Field Practicum:
+Students are encouraged to follow these protocols to resolve any concern for immediate resolution to avoid delays in Field Internship:

-- Articulate the problem.
-Discuss and resolve issues directly with the Field Instructor if appropriate - Involve and communicate the issue with the Field Liaison as early as possible in the process - If the issue persists, request the involvement of the Field Liaison for mediation/resolution
+• Articulate the problem.
+Discuss and resolve issues directly with the Field Instructor if appropriate

+- Involve and communicate the issue with the Field Liaison as early as possible in the process - If the issue persists, request the involvement of the Field Liaison for mediation/resolution

-The MSW student/candidate must always be cognizant that Field Education/Internship is a class (SOWK 586 a/b & 686 a/b).
+The MSW student/candidate must always be cognizant that Field Education/Internship is a class (SOWK 589a/b & 699a/b).
 Students must meet the standards for satisfactory academic progress and performance in order to pass or move forward in the program.
-Students who abandon class (SOWK 586 a/b & 686 a/b) or fail to report regularly to a field placement site do so at the risk of a grade of "No Credit" thus placing themselves in academic jeopardy, possible loss of federal financial aid, and/or risk of dismissal from the MSW program.
+Students who abandon class (SOWK 589a/b & 699a/b) or fail to report regularly to a field placement site do so at the risk of a grade of "No Credit" thus placing themselves in academic jeopardy, possible loss of federal financial aid, and/or risk of dismissal from the MSW program.

-Note: It is the philosophy of the school to exert all efforts to resolve issues and try to prevent a re-placement.
+Note: It is the philosophy of the school to exert all efforts to resolve issues and try to prevent a replacement.
 It is disruptive to the student's academic programming and to the agency.

-The USC Suzanne Dworak-Peck School of Social Work adheres to all University policies and protocols in regards to registration, withdrawal, attendance, grading, grades of in-progress or incomplete, grade appeal, leave of absence, academic probation, equity & diversity, FERPA (Family Educational Rights and Privacy Act) and ADA Accommodations for Students with Disabilities).
+The Suzanne Dworak-Peck School of Social Work adheres to all University policies and protocols regarding registration; withdrawal; attendance; grading, grades of in-progress or incomplete; grade appeal; leave of absence; academic probation; equity diversity, & inclusion; FERPA (Family Educational Rights and Privacy Act); and ADA Accommodations for Students with Disabilities.
 It also adheres to the University policies and protocols in developing student support plans.

-The MSW student/candidate must involve the Field Liaison immediately regarding any problems related to Field Education.
-This is especially true of any USC policy violation (i.e. Equity & Diversity issues) and ADA accommodations.
-Review SCampus, USC Policies, "Current Student Website", USC Suzanne Dworak-Peck School of Social Work Policies and Procedures and the VAC Field Education Manual for complete information.
+The MSW student/candidate must involve the Field Instructor and the Field immediately regarding any problems related to Field Education.
+This is especially true of any USC policy violation (i.e., harassment (including sexual harassment) and protected-class discrimination issues, etc.) and ADA accommodations.
+Review SCampus, USC Policies, "Current Student Website", USC Suzanne Dworak-Peck School of Social Work Policies and Procedures and the MSW Field Education Manual for complete information.
+In addition, it is also the student's responsibility to learn and adhere to all field placement agency/organization policies and protocols.